DEV Community

 Enter fullscreen mode Exit fullscreen mode

-And if you have multiple launch configurations that need to be configured differently, you can define separate .env files for each of them.
+If you have multiple launch configurations that need to be configured differently, you can define separate .env files for each of them.

-Providing an .env file to local dotnet
+Step 2: Provide an .env file to dotnet CLI commands

-Even when you have one or more VS Code launch configuration to run a .NET Core project, you would likely still need to run the project in its folder on the shell, e.g. to generate or apply EF Core migrations from the DbContext in an API project.
+Even when you have one or more VS Code launch configuration to run a .NET project, you would likely still need to run the project in its folder on the shell, e.g. to generate or apply EF Core migrations from the DbContext in an API project.

-My solution for that is to use direnv to load the .env file for the API from .vscode folder, as environment variables within the .NET Core project's own folder on the terminal.
+My solution for that is to use direnv to load the .env file for the API from .vscode folder, as environment variables within the .NET project's own folder on the terminal.

 You can set up direnv for this purpose like this: